-37. Commitments and contingencies
+38. Commitments and contingencies

-The Company has entered into power purchase agreements (PPA) with Solar Energy Corporation of India (SECI) for a total term of 25 years with a commitment to supply power having tariff of INR 4.43 /KwH during the term of the agreement.
+The Company has entered into power purchase agreements (PPA) with Solar Energy Corporation of India (SECI) for a total term of 25 years with a commitment to supply power @ INR 2.62 KwH for the entire PPA period.